A new day, a new trail. Today is my first on the Continental Divide Trail.

 Two pickup trucks, each carrying five hikers, left Lordsburg promptly at 6:30.
 In my truck were Brendan; Marte, from the Netherlands, here for her first thru-hike; and Diva and Olive Oil, who, like me, are attempting to finish their triple crowns (completing thru-hikes of the AT, PCT, and CDT) this year.
-Our driver was Jabba, who would also be hiking; someone else will take that truck back to Lordsburg.
+Our driver was Jabba, who would also be hiking; someone else will take our truck back to Lordsburg.

 As we got to talking, I learned that Olive Oil was the same hiker I’d written about early on the AT after finding a bag of stuff she’d left behind, including her new trail journal and a large copy of War and Peace.
 Small world!

 The Terminus is a three hour drive from Lordsburg, so along the way, we stopped in Hachita to use the restrooms and fill up the trucks with gas.
 Somehow, when we got out, the keys were left in truck and the doors got locked, leaving us locked out.
-Luckily, It wound up only being a ten minute delay, as someone else with the CDTC was nearby, and he and Jabba were able to use tools to break into the truck.
+Luckily, It wound up only being a ten minute delay, as someone else from the CDTC was nearby, and he and Jabba were able to use tools to break into the truck.

 After roughly an hour and a half of driving on paved roads, we turned onto a somewhat rough and bumpy dirt road.
 After bouncing around on the road for a while, we reached the first of five water caches the CDTC maintains, and restocked the cache.
 This cache would be our destination today.
 We also passed by several hikers that had been dropped off at the terminus yesterday.